jordannadroj/jordannadroj/README.md

 :construction: [HandyBee](https://www.handybee.me/) - A digital network to search for local handy people to help with your home improvements.
 Built on Ruby in Rails.

-:bike: [Bikey Bee](https://airbnb-jordannadroj.herokuapp.com/) - An Airbnb clone but a marketplace to renting out Bicycles.
+:bike: [Bikey Bee](https://airbnb-jordannadroj.herokuapp.com/) - A marketplace for renting out Bicycles.
 Build on Ruby on Rails

 :cocktail: [Mister Cocktail](https://rails-mister-cocktail-470.herokuapp.com/) - A cocktail library anyone can conribute to.
 Built on Ruby on Rails